DragonOfShuu/ultimate-tik-tak-toe/README.md

 changes).

 The rules will be an array of all possible keys of `changes`, and their possible values.
-Each value will be an object called `Rule`. `Rule` will have a method called `test`, that will test if the new value follows the `rule` set.
-To make a new Rule, `Rule` will have static methods you can run to create different rule types.
+Each value will be an object called `Rule`. `Rule` will be an abstract class, and have a method called `test`, that will test if the new value follows the `rule` set.
+To make a new Rule, `Rule` will have different class implementations.
 For example, `minMax`, which will create a rule that makes sure the new value is in between the minimum and maximum.

 ## Game State